Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Mapping The Podcast Ecosystem

 To complement our topical analysis, we capture the social network of this ecosystem, using guests as key links between shows.
 Prior work has found that edges in social networks facilitate the diffusion of information \cite{Bakshy2012role}.
 Furthermore, guest invitations reflect the preferences of podcast hosts and their audiences.
-Thus, podcasts linked through shared guests may play a role in forming communities with a shared identity or set of common knowledge.
-Prior work has demonstrated this at a very small scale \cite{pewGuestsReport}, and we extend this work to provide the macro-level analysis crucial to understanding the overall structure of this ecosystem.
+Thus, podcasts linked through shared guests may play a role in forming networked communities with a shared identity or set of common knowledge \citep{pewGuestsReport}.
+In contemporaneous work, \citet{demets.2025.podcasts} have also looked at both the guest co-occurrence network, and the movement of guests between shows, using the PPPD corpus of around 120 mostly political podcasts.
+Whereas topics are the sole focus of our first research question, we use both topical information and this social network to answer the second.

-\paragraph{Methods} Podcasts have self-described high-level category labels (e.g., \textsc{News}, \textsc{Sports}, \textsc{Society}).
+\paragraph{Methods} Podcasts have self-selected high-level category labels (e.g., \textsc{News}, \textsc{Sports}, \textsc{Society}), with most shows using well established primary categories.
 To understand the interaction between content and category, we augment these labels to directly model the content in episodes.
-We fit an LDA topic model on the first 1000 words of each podcast episode transcript with 200 topics, using Mallet \citep{blei2003probabilistic,mccallum.2002.mallet}.
+We fit an LDA topic model on the first 1000 words of each podcast episode transcript with 200 topics, using Mallet \citep{blei.2003.latent,mccallum.2002.mallet}.
 Each episode is then represented as its topic distribution, allowing us to compare episodes in terms of topical similarity.

 While topics provide one useful means for finding related podcasts, a distinct type of connection is indicated by the appearance of the same guest on multiple different shows.
 Here, the podcast guest network can be formed by first constructing a bipartite graph $(P, G, E)$ with an edge $e_i \in E$ connecting a podcast $p_j \in P$ to a guest $g_k \in G$ when that guest appears on any episode of the podcast.